Péruwelz

 On 1 January 2018 Péruwelz had a total population of 17,113.
 The total area is 60.56 km2 which gives a population density of 280 inhabitants per km2.

 This municipality is more specifically situated in Western Hainaut, also called Picardy Wallonia.
 Péruwelz is also near France, near the cities of "Condé-sur-l'Escaut", "Vieux Condé", "Hergnies", and is near the forest of Bon-Secours, the location of the castle of (l')Hermitage.

+Reputed natives

+Louis Constant Wairy, chief valet of Napoleon Bonaparte.

+Published elaborate Memoirs, relating his experiences at the French Imperial Court.

 Composition of the municipality

 The current municipality of Péruwelz was formed in 1977 when the following ten municipalities were joined: